Roberta Dancho (1942 - 2020) - Obituary

 She studied at Laramie County Community College and played a massive amount of board games.

-During her teenage years in Hammond, Indiana, she was a pitcher and catcher on her Harrison Park softball team.
+During her teenage years in Hammond, IN, she was a pitcher and catcher on her Harrison Park softball team.
 Her ice-skating skills were so phenomenal that other skaters stopped to watch her.

 As the 2nd child she was a big influence on her siblings.